Tigas143/flappy-bird-game/README.md

    git clone https://github.com/YourUsername/FlappyBirdClone.git

 ### Running the Game
-1. Open the "My project.exe".
+1. Run the "My project.exe" file.

 ## Contribution
 Contributions are welcome!
 If you have suggestions or find issues, please open an issue or submit a pull request.